q0phi80/Wakanda-Land/README.md

 - Defender uninstalled so no need to worry about AV
 - Multiple machines so you can practise tunneling, double hop problem, etc
 - All the default things like lateral movement, persistence, pass the hash, pass the ticket, golden tickets, silver tickets etc
-- Vulnerable web applications for exploitation
+- Web applications exploitations (covering OWASP Top 10)

 ## Architecture
-The deployment of Wakanda Bazeng environment consist of:
+The deployment of Wakanda Land environment consist of:
 - Two Subnets
+- Guacamole Server
+  - *This provides dashboard access to Kali GUI and Windows RDP instances*
+  - *The Kali GUI, Windows RDP and the user accounts used to log into these instances are already backed into the deployment process*
+  - *To log into the Guacamole dashboard with the ```guacadmin``` account, you need to SSH into the Guacamole server using the public IP address (which is displayed after the deployment is complete) and then change into the ```guacamole``` directory and then type ```cat .env``` for the password (the ```guacadmin``` password is randomnly generated and saved as an environment variable)*
 - Windows Domain Controller for the Child Domain (first.local)
 - Windows Domain Controller for the Parent Domain (second.local)
 - Windows Server in the Child Domain - this serves as a victim machine for the initial access
-- Kali Machine - Covenant C2 is bootstrapped in and can be access on port 7443
-- Debian Server running an Apache Guacamole service - Kali GUI and Windows Server RDP are bootstrapped during deploymnet
+- Kali Machine - a directory called ```toolz``` is created on this box and Covenant C2 is downloaded into that folder, so its just a matter of running Covenant once you are authenticated into Kali
 - Debian Server serving as Web Server 1 - OWASP's Juice Shop deployed via Docker
 - Debian Server serving as Web Server 2 - Vulnerable Tomcat deployed via Docker